 Security is enforced through a permissions system.
 Teams, users, and roles can be set up with different permissions for support purposes, to maintain appropriate privileges in remote access.
 BeyondTrust also integrates with tools like Active Directory, ITSM tools, SIEM tools, and third-party authentication systems and password managers.

 While this is a great piece of software it may lack some of the features you prefer and more ideal for smaller business.
-You can download a free trial of the remote support tool or view an online demo of the privileged remote access tool.
+You can download a free trial of the remote support software or view an online demo of the privileged remote access software.

 3. VNC Connect